-In this knowledgebase article, we’re going to walk you through how to anonymize Google Analytics IP addresses with using Rank Math.
+In this knowledgebase article, we’re going to walk you through how to anonymize IPs in Google Analytics addresses using Rank Math.

 At first, ensure that you’ve enabled the Analytics module by navigating to Rank Math > Dashboard as shown below: